networkx/nx-guides/content/algorithms/dag/index.md

 In mathematics, and more specifically in graph theory, a directed graph (or DiGraph) is a graph that is made up of a set of vertices connected by directed edges often called arcs.
+Edges here have _directionality_, which stands in contrast to undirected graphs where, semantically, edges have no notion of a direction to them.
+Directed acyclic graphs take this idea further;
+by being _acyclic_, they have no _cycles_ in them.
+You will see this idea in action in the examples below.

 ## Directed Acyclic Graph